Neural-Dynamics-Lab-VT/Lab_wiki/Brain Vision Setup.md

 4. Move the syringe while holding the electrode with the left hand.
 Move it in circles to remove the hair from the base of the electrode.
 (Very Important STEP)
 5. Fill the ref, ground and channel 1 first.
 6. Checking Impedances

   a.
 On the Software

   b.
 Using the Control box

     i.
 Click on the 'Z' button to put it in the impedance mode.

   Red - High Impedances

   Yellow - Almost there

   Green - Woohoo!

 7. Fill the gel in the gap with a slight hand movement.

 ** The gel hardens ~ 5 mins.

 ** Make sure the Gel is cleaned after the usage or it will harden!

 ### Problems encountered
 1. Recorder has stopped working for some reason!
+  - Reinstalled on another system.
+There was an error with the driver.